mehulgolania/react-boilerplate/README.md

 # React-Boilerplate #

-This repo is boostraped using create-react-app.
+This repo is created using create-react-app.

 ### Installation ###
 npm install / npm i